filipw/minions-demo/README.md

 The demo executes the MINIONS protocol in three main steps:

-1.  **Step 1: Job Preparation:** The remote "manager" model creates jobs by generating code that is executed locally.
-To maintain demo determinism and simplicity, the jobs are hardcoded in this demo.
+1.  **Step 1: Job Preparation:** The remote "manager" Azure OpenAI model creates jobs by generating code that is executed locally.
 2.  **Step 2: Job Execution:** The local "minion" model (running on-device via MLX) runs the jobs on document chunks and filters the results.
-3.  **Step 3: Aggregation & Synthesis:** The remote "manager" in Azure OpenAI model receives the filtered results and provides the final answer.
+3.  **Step 3: Aggregation & Synthesis:** The remote "manager Azure OpenAI model receives the filtered results and provides the final answer.

 ## Acknowledgements